Symphony No. 10 (Beethoven/Cooper): Unrelated depictions

-An imaginary story of the discovery of Beethoven's 10th symphony has been depicted by Sue Latham in her novel The Haunted House Symphony.
-A similar novel concept by Richard Kluger, Beethoven's Tenth, published in 2018, identifies many of the concerns and problems that might follow from the discovery of a lost symphony.
+An imaginary story of the discovery of Beethoven's 10th symphony was depicted by Sue Latham in her novel The Haunted House Symphony.
+A similar concept by Richard Kluger in his novel Beethoven's Tenth, published in 2018, identifies many of the concerns and problems that might follow from the discovery of a lost symphony.
+Thomas Hauser's 1984 suspense novel The Beethoven Conspiracy depicts the 10th symphony being secretly reassembled and performed.

 Beethoven's 10th symphony plays a large plot role in Beethoven's Last Night, an album by the Trans-Siberian Orchestra.

 NPR ran a story on the discovery of Beethoven's 10th Symphony on April Fools' Day 2012.

 On the Wagon Train episode "The Dr. Denker Story", Dr. Denker, played by Theodore Bikel, leads a children's "orchestra" in what he refers to as "Beethoven's 10th Symphony".

 Beethoven's Tenth is a play by Peter Ustinov.
 It was first staged on Broadway at the Nederlander Theatre in April 1984 under the direction of Robert Chetwyn.

-Johannes Brahms
+Brahms First Symphony reference

-Johannes Brahms's First Symphony is sometimes referred to as "Beethoven's Tenth Symphony", after a remark by Hans von Bülow.
-Both the Brahms work and Cooper's realisation of Beethoven's sketches feature C-minor 6/8 Allegros.
+Johannes Brahms's First Symphony is sometimes referred to as "Beethoven's Tenth Symphony", after a remark by von Bülow.

+Both Brahms' first symphony and Cooper's assembly of Beethoven's sketches for the tenth feature C-minor 6/8 Allegros.